thuguerre/WebSiteQuickAddingForTodoist/PROJECT_LOCAL_SETUP.md

 ## How to build and deploy the API ?

+The project is currently switching from Java:

-See [Java API Deployment instructions](API_DEPLOYMENT.md), to deploy it on Google Cloud AppEngine.
+* See [Java API Deployment instructions](JAVA_API_DEPLOYMENT.md), to deploy it on Google Cloud Platform AppEngine.
-See [Java API User Documentation](API_USER_DOCUMENTATION.md), to learn how to use it.
+* See [Java API User Documentation](API_USER_DOCUMENTATION.md), to learn how to use it.

+to Python:

-See TODO, to deploy Python API.
+* See [Python Functions Deployment instructions](PYTHON_FUNCTIONS_DEPLOYMENT.md), to deploy it on Google Cloud Platform Functions.
-See TODO, to use Python API.
+* See TODO, to use Python API.

 ## How to test the extension ?